This post may contain affiliate links. See my disclosure policy.

 What is Bisque?

 Originating in France, Bisque was initially made with seafood such as lobster, crab, shrimp, and crawfish.
 It was made by grinding the crustacean shells into a paste and using the paste to make a stock.
-The stock is then mixed with cream, achieving the rich and velvety texture we love so much about bisque.
+The stock was then mixed with cream, achieving the rich and velvety texture we love so much about bisque.

 Over time, bisque has evolved to replace seafood with vegetables like tomatoes, mushrooms, and butternut squash.